 9 effective ways to use Twitter for Writers

 Twitter can be an intimidating little bird when you first start.
 It’s natural to question its relevance as a writer, blogger or an author.
 After all, our time is precious and unless you find something of value, why should you bother?
-I started using Twitter in June of this year and this social media keeps surprising me.
+I started using Twitter in June 2016 and this social media keeps surprising me.

 As a writer and blogger, I sincerely believe Twitter is becoming a powerful tool for your business/author platform, especially when you know how to use it.